preranasharma367-web/Wipro-PBL-Training/Introduction_to_SQL/03_Restricting_and_Sorting_Data/Hands_On_Assignments/Assignment_06.md

 ## Question

 Create a report to display the employee name, job, and hire date for employees whose names are **SCOTT** or **TURNER**.
-Display the results in ascending order of hire date.
+Display the results in ascending order of hire date

 ---